Written thoughts

 Now or Never

 Nowadays we live life inside a rectangle the size of a phone.
-Curiosities, beauty, sunsets, boredom, loneliness... we live it distracted, with our eyes looking down, or focused straight ahead but in 4K.
+Curiosities, beauty, sunsets, loneliness... very super focused, looking down.

 There’s this photographer who did an interesting project: he photographed people while they were looking at their phones, at different moments of their day.
 The interesting part?
 He photoshopped the phones out of their hands.
 What remained were these beings, staring at their hands...